Dejoka/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 13 script that changes the group owner to school for the file hello Task 14  script that changes the owner to vincent and the group owner to staff for all the files and directories Task 15 script that changes the owner and the group owner of _hello to vincent and staff respective Task 16 script that changes the owner of the file hello to betty only if it is owned by the user guillaume
+Task 13 script that changes the group owner to school for the file hello Task 14  script that changes the owner to vincent and the group owner to staff for all the files and directories Task 15 script that changes the owner and the group owner of _hello to vincent and staff respective Task 16 script that changes the owner of the file hello to betty only if it is owned by the user guillaume Task 17  script that will play the StarWars IV episode in the terminal